-Held June 24-29, Lee University Music Camp 2013 is for students entering grade 9 through those entering college as freshmen.Music Camp 2013 offers an experience in learning about music that will enhance musical skills and knowledge.
-These musicians will have the opportunity for ensemble experience in choir, chamber strings, band and jazz combos.Study in music theory and music history is provided as well as opportunities to focus on specialized areas of interest.Members of the Lee University faculty and visiting professionals serve as camp faculty.The camp staff is chosen from graduates or current students of Lee University.
+Held June 22-27, Lee University Music Camp 2015 is for students entering grade 9 through those entering college as freshmen.Music Camp 2015 offers an experience in learning about music that will enhance musical skills and knowledge.
+These musicians will have the opportunity for ensemble experience in piano, choir, chamber strings, band and jazz combos.Study in music theory and music history is provided as well as opportunities to focus on specialized areas of interest.Members of the Lee University faculty and visiting professionals serve as camp faculty.The camp staff is chosen from graduates or current students of Lee University.

-Each camper will chose one of the four tracks to follow in camp:
+Each camper will chose one of the five tracks to follow in camp:

 The College Prep Track is available for vocalists and instrumentalists (wind, string, piano, and percussion) who are entering their junior year or higher.
 Those on this track will receive two private lessons (a total of 60 minutes), ensemble experience, classes in music theory and music history, and a college prep class in aural skills.
 An audition DVD is required with the application for acceptance to this track.